 Fig. 2: Results on the Estimated Annual Turnover.

-In the Figure above we have illustrated the estimated annual turnover of respondents according to 4 groups.
+In the Figure above, we have illustrated the estimated annual turnover of respondents according to 4 groups.
 The largest group responding to the survey fell under the category of an annual turnover of between 1 and 15 million Euros and totaled 113.
-The major category consists of 35% (51 respondents) indicating turnovers less than 15 million The second major category comprises 14% (21 respondents) with turnovers between 15-50million The third category is 6% (9respondents) in the 50-100 million category The least preferential category is 5% (7 respondents) with turnovers above 100 million.
+The major category consists of 35% (51 respondents) indicating turnovers less than 15 million the second major category comprises 14% (21 respondents) with turnovers between 15-50million the third category is 6% (9respondents) in the 50-100 million categories the least preferential category is 5% (7 respondents) with turnovers above 100 million.
 The matter laid down by the study shows that the greater part of the surveyed business has relatively lower turnovers during the year, with three-fourths of them being in the lowest bracket.
 The result also shows that only a small percentage of business have turnovers more than fifty million supporting the fact that most of the sample businesses are small to medium enterprises.
 This distribution helps in making a perception of the economic magnitude of the businesses under consideration in this study.

 Results on the Branch of Activity of the Enterprise by Town, the number of employees, and the duration of the existence of the enterprise